Azure-cc/PSO_robot-arm/README.md

 Click anywhere on the canvas or drag the Green Target Point.
 The arm will follow in real-time.

-If you want to know more about the operation principle, welcome to visit my personal blog。【CSDN_枫叶机关录】
+If you want to know more about the principle of system implementation, welcome to visit my personal blog.【CSDN_枫叶机关录】